cf-convention/cf-convention.github.io/Training/2022-Training-Workshop.md

 The 2022 CF training workshop will take place online on Thursday 08 September 2022, 15:00-18:00 UTC.
 All times below are UTC.

+Videos of selected presentations can be found at the [CF conventions YouTube channel][YouTube]

 * **15:00 - Introduction to the training session** (Alison Pamment)

 * **15:10 - A brief introduction to CF** (David Hassell)